hlong24399/Dijkstra--Alg/README.md

-# Dijkstra-s-Alg - Build.For.Fun
+# Dijkstra-s-Algorithm - Build.For.Fun

-This app will help to visualize Dijsktra's algorithm ( graphic is done by SFML).
+This app will help to visualize Dijsktra's algorithm.

 # How to use